Open-Cascade-SAS/OCCT/dox/user_guides/ocaf_wp/ocaf_wp.md

   Later on, you can  modify the handle's geometry without changing its color — both remain attached  to the same label.

+@image html ocaf_wp_image007.png "Figure 3.
+The coffee machine"
+@image latex ocaf_wp_image007.png "Figure 3.
+The coffee machine"

-@image html ocaf_wp_image005.png "Figure 3.
+@image html ocaf_wp_image005.png "Figure 4.
 The data structure of the coffee machine"
-@image latex ocaf_wp_image005.png "Figure 3.
+@image latex ocaf_wp_image005.png "Figure 4.
 The data structure of the coffee machine"

   The nesting of labels is key to OCAF.
 This allows a  label to have its own structure with its local addressing scheme which can be  reused in a more complex structure.